FAQs

 Q: Is two years of post-BSW professional work experience required for admission?

-A: All applicants are required to have completed two years of post-BSW employment in professional social work practice, by the Jan 15 deadline, to be considered for admission to the program.
+A: All applicants are required to have completed two years of post-BSW employment in professional social work practice by the January 15 deadline in order to be considered for admission to the program.

 Q: Will work completed in human services prior to the BSW be considered for admission?